Plaza Huincul: History

 The area around what is Plaza Huincul today was first seen in 1876 during the "Desert Campaign".
 In 1876, a Chilean man by the surname of Campos and his wife Carmen Funes (known as "Pastoverde", translating into green grass) are said to be the ones who first settled into Plaza Huincul and welcomed travelers in case they needed a break; for example, the Pehuenches and Mapuches tribes.
 They later permanently lived in Plaza Huincul.
 Plaza Huincul stands for Plaza of the hills.

 The town grew rapidly when on 13 September 1918, YPF took employees to Plaza Huincul to work on the first oil rig for YPF (Yacimientos Petroliferos Fiscales).
 Plaza Huincul then inaugurated a train station on 20 November 1921.
 A reminder of this is still in place today as a big arch showing the entrance to YPF camp.

-On 1 February 1967 Plaza Huincul became a Municipality (city).
+On 1 February 1967 Plaza Huincul became a municipality (city).

 Paleontology

 The municipality gave its name to the Huincul Formation, a fossiliferous stratigraphic unit dating back to the Cenomanian stage of the Late Cretaceous.
-Argentinosaurus, the largest dinosaur found thus far, was discovered in Plaza Huincul by Guillermo Heredia.
+Argentinosaurus, the largest dinosaur identified from non-fragmentary remains thus far, was discovered in 1987 near Plaza Huincul.
+Guillermo Heredia, the farmer who found the first specimen on his farm, mistook the uncovered fibula of the sauropod for a petrified tree trunk.
 It is estimated that Argentinosaurus had a length of 35 m and paleontologists have estimated that it may have weighed as much as 75 to 100 tonnes.

-The Argentinosaurus was discovered in 1987 by a rancher who mistook the legbone of the dinosaur for petrified wood.
+The next major Huincul Formation discovery came in 1993, when a local amateur fossil hunter by the name of Rubén Darío Carolini stumbled across a tibia from a large theropod whilst out in a dune buggy.
+A team of specialists led by Rodolfo Coria were sent to excavate the fossil, and returned with an unusually complete skeleton (approximately 70%) including a partial skull.
+They had found a huge new Carcharodontosaurid, its size likely equalling but potentially exceeding that of Tyrannosaurus Rex, and in 1994, the 12-13-metre carnivore was named Giganotosaurus by Coria.

+Between 1997 and 2001, Coria and Canadian palaeontologist Phil Currie excavated what they thought to be a new specimen of Giganotosaurus in the Huincul Formation, but they noticed some abnormalities in the bone structure.
+These differences, almost entirely in the skull, defined the new bones as belonging to a close relative of Giganotosaurus.
+Thus, in 2006, Mapusaurus was finally described and named.
+Mapusaurus also helped support Currie's theory that some large theropod dinosaurs evolved to hunt in groups.